Nanopore-Hackathon/wf-modidec_training/README.md

 4. Model name (The name of the output model)

 ### Training Output
 The output of the network training will be written to the output directory determined by Epi2ME.
-The path to the output directory can be found in the Logs section of the launched pipeline. (out_dir folder of Parameters listed there)
+The path to the output directory can be found in the Logs section of the launched pipeline.
+(Parameters: out_dir folder)
 The Reports section of the pipeline provides two result plots.
 The plot "report_accuracy" shows the training (blue) and validation (red) accuracy performance.
 "Report_loss" shows the training (blue) and validation (red) loss.